AksharDP/TwitchVodArchiver/README.md

     ia configure
     ```
 4. Download [TwitchDownloader](https://github.com/lay295/TwitchDownloader) (CLI version) and place the executable in the same directory as main.py.

+### Cookie Setup (Optional)
+- Create a `cookies.txt` file in the same directory as main.py
+- Export your Twitch cookies in Netscape format
+- This is required to download subscriber-only VODs or access age-restricted content

 ## 🚀 Usage
 ***Archive a single streamer:***